 In order to be convicted of N.J.S.A.
 2C:12-3b, the State must prove beyond a reasonable doubt that:

 - That the Defendant threatened to kill the victim;

 - That the threat was made with the purpose to put the victim in imminent fear of death; &

 - The the threat was made under circumstances which reasonably caused the person to believe that the threat was likely to be carried out.

 The key under this section is “imminent fear of death” this is where an experienced criminal defense attorney can attack the prosecution’s proofs.
 If you would like to set up a free initial consultation today with us then please contact us directly at (609) 789-0799.

-Terroristic threats is a third degree felony offense in New Jersey unless the offense occurred during during a declared period of national or state emergency, then it will be a second degree felony.
+Terroristic threats is classified as a third degree felony offense in New Jersey unless the offense occurred during during a declared period of national or state emergency, then it will be a second degree felony.
 Here is a breakdown between the potential penalties that one faces if convicted of a second or third degree felony offense in New Jersey.

 - 5 to 10 Years in a State Prison;